Integrated Micro-Electronics, Inc.: Global expansion

 Speedy Tech Industrial Building which hosts IMI Singapore on Kian Tech Lane.

-IMI has multiple manufacturing sites in Bulgaria, China, Czech Republic, United Kingdom, Germany, Mexico, and the United States where it provides services to original equipment manufacturers (OEMs).
+IMI has several sites in North America, Europe, and Asia, where it provides services to original equipment manufacturers (OEMs).

-The company began to establish its presence outside the Philippines.
 In 2005, IMI acquired the EMS assets of Saturn Electronics and Engineering Inc. in the US and the Speedy-Tech Electronics Ltd of Singapore.
 The acquisition of Speedy-Tech eventually led to the establishment of IMI's presence in China—through three facilities, namely, two in Shenzhen and one in Jiaxing.
-It previously had a manufacturing plant in Chengdu, but IMI decided to close it down in December 2024 as part of a broad streamlining and cost-cutting strategy, after the company reported a net loss of P9.2 million in the first 9 months of 2024 as a result of prevailing soft market conditions.
+It previously had a manufacturing plant in Chengdu, but IMI decided to close it down in December 2024 as part of a broad streamlining and cost-cutting strategy, after the company reported a net loss of P9.2 million in the first 9 months of 2024 as a result of prevailing soft market conditions at the time.

-By 2006, the company became one of the top 50 EMS companies in the world.

 IMI strengthened its presence in Europe and North America in 2011 through the acquisition of EPIQ NV subsidiaries in Bulgaria, the Czech Republic, and Mexico.

-In August 2016, IMI announced that it will acquire 76.01 percent stake in the optical bonding and display company, VIA optronics GmbH.
-The company aims to obtain camera and display monitor technologies for advanced driver assistance systems (ADAS).
+In September 2016, IMI acquired a 76 percent stake in the optical bonding and display solutions company, VIA optronics GmbH for 47.4 million euros financed through debt, hoping to break into the business of automotive cameras and display monitor solutions for advanced driver assistance systems.
+However, the business was hit by the pandemic and never recovered.
+In March 2024, it booked a loss of $13.3 million due to rising competition and logistics costs and exacerbated by a scandal related to financial irregularities involving its former CEO and founder Jürgen Eichner, culminating with its decision to delist its shares in the New York Stock Exchange.
+In November 2025, IMI finally decided to sell its 50.32% controlling stake in the company to Kronen 3140 GmbH as part of its effort to refocus on its core strength in EMS services.

 IMI also acquired 80 percent stake of Surface Technology International (STI) Enterprise, in 2017, through the subsidiary Integrated Micro-Electronics UK Ltd. STI is an electronics design and manufacturing company that provides both printed circuit board assembly and full box-build manufacturing for industries such as aerospace and defense markets.
 It has two manufacturing sites in United Kingdom, as well as in Cebu, Philippines, and a design center in London.